hashimotofi/challenge-2/README.md

 - Complete Hardhat project with deployment scripts (deploy-vault.ts, configure.ts, verify.ts)
 - `deployments.json` with contract addresses
 - `DEPLOYMENT_REPORT.md` with deployment summary
-- Source code verification of all deployed contracts on Plume Testnet Explorer

 ## Quick Start Commands
 We expect the complete challenge to be able to run the following commands with intended results: